Athrya-pg/CMT_project_Sea_ice_extent/README.md

 To reproduce results in the report, these steps should be followed:

+1. In the GitHub repository, click on the green box calles "*<> Code*"

 1. Go to the makefile to ensure the Python interpreter selected is yours
    ```
     PYTHON = your_python_interpreter_path